• Skip to content

 The Everywhere Project was a two-year pilot project co-funded by the European Commission’s Public Health Programme and led by Dr Nigel Sherriff from the Centre for Health Research at the University of Brighton.

-Our significant achievements in this area include:
+Notable projects in this area include:

 Two women looking at their phones.

-Our research output and activity
+Our research publications, outputs and activities

 Details of research publications and other outputs fostered by the centre and achieved by its members, along with funded projects delivered by the centre, can be accessed on the Centre for Transforming Sexuality and Gender's database of research.